turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlesystem_api.rst

 Synchronise the system.
 This method is called by any `ParticleRenderable` visible in a `Scene` making use of this system, and may also be called manually if required.

 This method will invoke the systems' `synchronize` callback, providing it with the frame and time delta (as determined by the system's `timer`).

+.. note :: Method will fail if a synchronize callback was not provided to the system.

 **Syntax** ::